Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 "They will then isolate that information from the regular investigative team.
 In essence, they wall themselves and the information they find that might be privileged off from the investigation."

-The goal is for the "clean team" to protect a defendant's right to enjoy the privileged communications with an attorney — although it can see materials protected under the privilege as it goes through the evidence, the lawyers prosecuting the case could not.
+The goal is for the clean team to protect a defendant's right to enjoy the privileged communications with an attorney — while the team can see materials protected under the privilege as it goes through the evidence, the lawyers prosecuting the case cannot.

 How unusual is a search warrant on an attorney's office?